LasithaAmarasinghe/Olympic-Medal-Count-Prediction/README.md

 ## Overview

-- This project uses linear regression to predict the medal count for various countries in the Olympic Games.
+- This project uses **Linear Regression** to predict the medal count for various countries in the Olympic Games.
 - This repository contains the code and resources necessary to build and utilize the predictor.

 ## Key Steps